oculus42/openscad-poly-tools/README.md

 ## Motivation
 After importing an STL into OpenSCAD with [http://jsfiddle.net/Riham/yzvGD/](http://jsfiddle.net/Riham/yzvGD/) I realized there was a significant duplication of points.

+### JSFiddle Update
+I also [forked the JSFiddle](http://jsfiddle.net/_sir/yzvGD/595/) with a version that prevents the extra vertices.

 ## Features

 ### osPoly.simplify({points, faces});